 Scones are a beloved treat that can be enjoyed at any time of the day, whether for breakfast, afternoon tea, or a snack.
 This recipe will guide you through the steps to create perfect, fluffy scones using just a few simple ingredients.

-Brush the tops of the scones with a little milk for a nice glaze.
-Bake in the preheated oven for about 12-15 minutes or until the scones are risen and a light golden brown.
+Bake the scones in a preheated oven at 220°C (428°F) for about 12-15 minutes, or until they are risen and lightly golden brown.

 - Ensure the butter is cold before you start.
 Cold butter is essential for achieving a flaky texture.